matijaSos/matijasos.github.io/_posts/2020-11-05-haskell-monad-transformers-intro.md

-We can see that actually here `MaybeT` does the heavy lifting for us, what we previously did manually (staircasing example) - it operates within `m` (`IO` in the example) and gets to `Maybe a` and then checks does that "manual" check whether it is `Nothing` or not.
+We can see that actually here `MaybeT` does the heavy lifting for us, what we previously did manually (staircasing example) - it operates within `m` (`IO` in the example) and gets to `Maybe a` and then does that "manual" check whether it is `Nothing` or not.

 ## Lifting